open-neuroscience/resources/templates/github-contact-template.md

 Also, there are so many amazing projects coming out in Neurosciences that it would be impossible for us to keep track and log them all!

+Open Neuroscience tech stack leverages open source tools as much as possible:
+- The website is based on HUGO + Academic Theme
+- Everything is hosted on github [here](https://github.com/open-neuroscience)
+- We use [plausible.io](https://[plausible.io) to see visit stats on the website.
+It respects visitors privacy, doesn't install cookies on your computer
+  - You can check our visitor stats [here](https://plausible.io/open-neuroscience.com?period=60d)

 Please [get in touch](mailto:openeuroscience@gmail.com) if you have any questions or would like to collaborate!